RhetTbull/osxphotos/docsrc/source/overview.rst

-osxphotos
+OSXPhotos
 =========

-What is osxphotos?
+What is OSXPhotos?
 ------------------

-osxphotos provides both the ability to interact with and query Apple's Photos.app library on macOS directly from your python code as well as a very flexible command line interface (CLI) app for exporting photos.
+OSXPhotos provides both the ability to interact with and query Apple's Photos.app library on macOS directly from your python code as well as a very flexible command line interface (CLI) app for exporting photos.
 You can query the Photos library database -- for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc.
 You can also easily export both the original and edited photos.